RetroReversing/retroReversing/pages/consoles/xbox/XboxGameEngines.md

 <section class="postSection">
 <img src="/public/images/engines/ZAxislogo.png" style="width:inherit;" class="wow slideInLeft postImage" />
 <div markdown="1">
-The NgEngine by Z-Axis games has very little information written about it just a few references to its name littlered throughout the main game executables.
+The NgEngine by Z-Axis games has very little information written about it just a few references to its name littered throughout the main game executables.

 To find out if your games uses this engine, search the executable for `/NgEngine`.